-- 1. The PACA shall establish a system of record-keeping with minimum retention criteria that allows adequate traceability of the process to issue, continue, change, suspend or revoke each individual organisation approval. - 2.
-The records shall include as a minimum: - (a) the application for an organisation approval, including the continuation thereof. - (b) the PACA continued oversight program including all audit records. - (c) the organisation approval certificate including any change thereto. - (d) a copy of the audit program listing the dates when audits are due and when audits were carried out. - (e) copies of all formal correspondence including Form 4 or equivalent. - (f) details of any exemption and enforcement action(s). - (g) any other PACA audit report forms. - (h) maintenance organisation expositions. - 3.
-The minimum retention period for the above records shall be four years.
+- 1. The CAA shall establish a system of record-keeping with minimum retention criteria that allows adequate traceability of the process to issue, continue, change, suspend or revoke each individual organisation approval.

+- 2. The records shall include as a minimum:

+- a) Application

+- b) Exposition with relevant approval

+- c) AMO Audit report (Form A-CL-3).

-4. The PACA may elect to use either a paper or computer system or any combination of both subject to appropriate controls.
+- d) Audit Finding Closure document, if required - e) Approval Certificate including Approval Schedule - f) All relevant correspondence - g) Details of any exemption or enforcement action(s) (if any) - h) Dates of last audit were carried out. (if it is not initial) - 3.
+The minimum retention period for the above records shall be five years. - 4.
+The CAA may elect to use either a paper or computer system or any combination of both subject to appropriate controls.

-AMC to CAR 145.B.55 Record-keeping
+AMC 145.B.55 Record-keeping

 - 1. The record-keeping system should ensure that all records are accessible whenever needed within a reasonable time.
-These records should be organised in a consistent way throughout the PACA (chronological, alphabetical order, etc.). - 2.
+These records should be organised in a consistent way throughout the CAA (Numerical order, chronological, etc.). - 2.
 All records containing sensitive data regarding applicants or organisations should be stored in a secure manner with controlled access to ensure confidentiality of this kind of data. - 3.
 All computer hardware used to ensure data backup should be stored in a different location from that containing the working data in an environment that ensures they remain in good condition.
-When hardware or software changes take place special care should be taken to ensure that all necessary data continues to be accessible at least through the full period specified in CAR 145.B.55.
+When hardware or software changes take place special care should be taken to ensure that all necessary data continues to be accessible at least through the full period specified in 145.B.55.